This cute DIY Santa ornament is quick and easy to make and is a great Christmas craft that kids and adults alike will enjoy.

 This post contains affiliate links which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more.
 Click here to see my full disclosure policy.

 - Small wooden house shape – These are pretty common in craft stores in the aisle with all the other little random wood things.
 This is the little house I used – I found it at Walmart with the craft supplies (and it’s super cheap).
-Or this option from Etsy is also really similar.

 - Red and white paint – Small craft paints are perfect for this, but any type of paint will work including chalk paint or latex paint samples.